 as proxy (on port 8080 if you did not change).

-This is my short script to tell wwwoffle
+This is my short script to tell wwwoffle we're online now.

 Not really necessary, but useful to understand the following file